pyhys/minimalmodbus/docs/serialcommunication.rst

 This corresponds to approx 100 bit times when running at 115200 bps, but this value also includes delays caused by the Python intepreter.

+If you would like to use this for low speed, it can be implemented as in the contributed pull request: https://github.com/pyhys/minimalmodbus/pull/70 Then you should provide a callback that enables and disables the transmitter.